Survivor 47

 Survivor 47 is the forty-seventh season of the American competitive reality television series Survivor.
 It premiered on September 18, 2024, on CBS in the United States, and is the fifteenth consecutive season to be filmed in the Mamanuca Islands in Fiji.

-The season ended on December 18, 2024, when Rachel LaMont was crowned the winner, in a 7–1–0 vote over Sam Phalen and Sue Smey.
+The season ended on December 18, 2024, when Rachel LaMont was crowned the winner, defeating Sam Phalen and Sue Smey in a 7–1–0 vote.
+LaMont—who is Thai-American—became the fourth castaway of Asian descent to win, following Yul Kwon from Survivor: Cook Islands, Natalie Anderson from Survivor: San Juan del Sur, and Erika Casupanan from Survivor 41.